Yaqui

-Their homelands include the Río Yaqui valley in Sonora, Mexico, and southern Arizona in Southwestern United States.
-They also have communities in Chihuahua and Durango, Mexico.
+Their primary homelands are in Río Yaqui valley in the northwestern Mexican state of Sonora.
+Today, there are eight Yaqui Pueblos in Sonora.

+Some Yaqui fled state violence to settle in Arizona.
+They formed the Pascua Yaqui Tribe of Arizona, based in Tucson, Arizona, which is the only federally recognized Yaqui tribe in the United States.

 Many Yaqui in Mexico live on reserved land in the state of Sonora.
-Others formed neighborhoods (colonias or colonies) in various cities.
-In the city of Hermosillo, colonies such as El Coloso, La Matanza, and Sarmiento are known as Yaqui districts; Yaqui residents there continue Yaqui cultural practices and language.

-The Pascua Yaqui Tribe, based in Tucson, Arizona, is the only federally recognized Yaqui tribe in the United States.
-More than 13,000 Yaqui are citizens of the Pascua Yaqui Tribe.
-Individual Yaqui people live elsewhere in the United States, especially California, Arizona, Nevada, and Texas.
+Others live in Sinaloa and other regions, forming neighborhoods in various cities.
+Individual Yaqui and people of Yaqui descent live elsewhere in Mexico and the United States.

 Language

-The Yaqui language belongs to the Uto-Aztecan language family.
-Yaqui speak a Cahitan language, a group of about 10 mutually-intelligible languages formerly spoken in much of the states of Sonora and Sinaloa.
+The Yaqui language, or Yoem Noki, belongs to the Uto-Aztecan language family.
+Yaqui speak a Cahitan language, a group of about 10 mutually intelligible languages formerly spoken in much of the states of Sonora and Sinaloa.
 Most of the Cahitan languages are extinct; only the Yaqui and Mayo still speak their language.
-About 15,000 Yaqui speakers live in Mexico and 1,000 in the US, mostly Arizona.
+About 16,000 people speak Yaqui, primarily in Sonora, Sinaloa, and Arizona.
+Approximately 15,000 Yaqui speakers live in Mexico and 1,000 in the US, mostly in Arizona.